John Gibbs Churchill: Political career

 In 1950 Churchill won a seat on the Wellington City Council on a Labour ticket which he was to hold until 1964 when he decided not stand for re-election.
 He had twice stood for the council previously but been unsuccessful.
 Political scientist George Betts said Churchill was one of Wellington's most influential and competent councillors who bucked the trend which saw union secretaries regularly fail to be elected to local bodies.
 In 1957 Churchill suggested to the Town Clerk that the council design a flag for the city for official occasions and to be flown at civic buildings, parks and reserves.
 His suggestion was approved by the city's Public Relations & Cultural Committee leading to the City Council to subsequently adopt the idea of a city flag.
 The local newspaper The Evening Post were also enthusiastic for a city flag and, after a long period of public design submissions, one was found to be favourable by the City Council and the design was officially adopted as the flag of Wellington City in 1963.

 He became leader of the Labour members on the council and was twice nominated for the position of deputy mayor.
 He lost in a ballot among fellow councillors to Harry Nankervis after the 1959 elections and again in 1962 to Denis McGrath (both from the Citizens' Association which held majorities on the council).
 Despite being in the minority on the council Churchill was elected chairman of the works committee and Citizens' councillors who were chairmen of the other committees would seldom make any decisions without consulting him.
-He suffered a heart attack in 1963, which contributed to his decision to retire from the city council in December 1964 1964.
+He suffered a heart attack in 1963, which contributed to his decision to retire from the city council in December 1964.
 The council decided against holding a by-election to fill the vacancy caused by his retirement and his vacated seat remained empty until the 1965 elections.
+An Evening Post editorial praised Churchill as possessing the ability to "get things done" with "consistently sound" judgment.
+It also stated he did not put party interests above the city's welfare earning the respect of opposition councillors; "The nod from Jack Churchill has, at times, meant more to the opposition than any support they might muster within their own ranks."